jtauber/woodhouse/README.md

 ## Data Produced So Far

-* `data/woodhouse.txt` programmatically processed version of csv with vowel length handled via Unicode rather than colour and other colours converted to more semantic tags.
-Minor (automated) corrections along the way but still lots to do
+Programmatically processed version of csv with vowel length handled via Unicode rather than colour and other colours converted to more semantic tags.
+Minor (automated) corrections along the way but still lots to do.

+* `data/woodhouse.txt` — all but proper names
+* `data/woodhouse-proper.txt` — proper names

 Example of current format being worked on: